 And here is a picture of my house>>>>>>>>>>>>>>

 I am a keen collector of locator squares and I am always on the lookout for new ones.
-In May 2006 I lost all my records and since then, after starting from scratch, I have manged to work 281 locator squares on the 2m band.
+In May 2006 I lost all my records and since then, after starting from scratch, I have manged to work 309 locator squares on the 2m band.
 Prior to losing these records, my square tally was 330 - I am slowly getting nearer my old total, helped along mainly by new locators worked on MS FSK.

 My 2m (144Mhz) distance (ODX) records per propagation mode follow (all completed since 2006) :-